almostearthling/when-command/support/docs/conditions.md

 * [_Lua Script_ conditions](cond_actionrelated.md#lua-script)
 * [_Time_ related conditions](cond_timerelated.md#time-specification)

-Other conditions are supported, that are implemented as reactions to particular commands, DBus messages or method invocations, _Lua_ scripts.
+Other conditions are supported, that are implemented as reactions to particular commands, DBus messages or method invocations, WMI events or queries, _Lua_ scripts.
 These conditions appear along with the native ones, and the related documentation can be found at the following locations:

 * [_System Load_ below Threshold](cond_extra01.md#system-load) conditions
 * [_Battery Charge_ below Threshold](cond_extra01.md#low-battery) conditions